jamesbuckett/ckad-questions/01-ckad-workload.md

 </p>
 </details>

 #### 01-03.
 Create a namespace called `deployment-namespace`.
 Create a Deployment called `my-deployment`, with `three` replicas, using the `nginx` image inside the namespace.
+Expose `port 80` for the nginx container.
 The containers should be named `my-container`.
 Each container should have a `memory request` of 25Mi and a `memory limit` of 100Mi.

 <details><summary>show</summary>
 <p>